NickWaterton/Flair-Vents-MQTT-Interface/README.md

 Likewise, **Do NOT share your MQTT broker ip, port, username or password** as it will also give anyone access to your home settings.

 ## OpenHab
-I have some custom icons (vent32 for example) so you will have to invent your own icons for vents, I have also customised `switch.map`.
+I have some custom icons (vent32, msg, parents etc.) so you will have to invent your own icons for vents and others, or change them to default icons.
+I have also customised `switch.map`.
 Items that are charted need to be in persistence also.
 This is just for one vent, puck etc. you will need to customise this for however many vents/pucks you have and their unique names.
 For instance, you won't have a vent called `Master Bedroom-d7df` you have to substitute whatever your vent is called (as shown by the program).
 In this case `Proliant` is my MQTT server as defined for OpenHab.
 I'm using OpenHab 2.2 (a SNAPSHOT build) but it should work on any version of OH2.
 No doubt OH2.3 (or whatever) will break everything again, but I'll update here if it does.